iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 ### [What is the workflow if I want to remove some files from my dataset registry with DVC?](https://discord.com/channels/485586884165107732/485596304961962003/895192983366942740)

 In this case, assume that the data was added as a folder containing images, which means that there is a single `.dvc` for the whole folder.
+You don't need to remove the `.dvc` file that's tracking the data in that folder.

-You can delete the files and then re-add them using `dvc commit`.
+You can delete the files you want to remove and then re-add the folder using `dvc commit`.
 It should be faster to commit, as DVC won't re-add the files to the cache nor will it try to hash them.

 Good question @MadsO!